 This dish was a total hit in my house.
 Jessi aka Miss Picky pants even came to me before I started cooking and said "Oh I am so glad you are making Brussels sprout, I really want to try them".
 Well, after the shock cleared from my face I think a bit of nervousness settled in.
 I didn't want to make her first experience a bad one.
 I had that with tomatoes and am just NOW beginning to eat raw tomatoes again.

 It turned out all my worry was for nothing.
 She LOVED them, as did Kevin and I. My Dad even tried them (he is a non-vegetable kind of guy) and said they weren't bad ( a HUGE compliment coming from him).
 So give this recipe a try.
 I will bet even the biggest doubter will come away with a new love for the little green guys!

 Brussels Sprouts with Bacon and Shallots

-1 1/2 lbs small Brussels sprouts, small sprouts trimmed but left whole, large sprouts cut in half
+- 1 1/2 lbs small Brussels sprouts, trimmed but left whole (large sprouts can be cut in half)

 - Fresh cracked black pepper